sangcar155/erp-assignment/README.md

    - Sales order and items are saved.
 4. Sales order can be viewed and exported as a PDF invoice.

----

- 🧾 PDF Invoice
+📄 PDF Invoice Storage

-- Go to a sales order detail page.
-- Click "Export PDF" to download the invoice.
-- PDF is generated using [barryvdh/laravel-dompdf](https://github.com/barryvdh/laravel-dompdf).

----
+Each time a Sales Order is downloaded as PDF, the system:

+- Saves a copy of the PDF in the `public/pdf/` directory.
+- Uses a file name format like `SalesOrder_1.pdf`.

+ 🛠️ Setup

+Make sure the `public/pdf/` directory exists and is writable:

+bash
+mkdir -p public/pdf
+chmod -R 775 public/pdf

  🌐 API Endpoints